Nelson, Art Capital of New Zealand

 Nelson has a culture of Markets and they are a great place to discover local products and meet the people that have produced them.
 The Saturday market has been going for over 30 years.

+It is literally on our doorstep -in the Montgomery Carpark next to our Hostel!
 Saturday morning 8am to 1pm this famous Nelson Market has something for everyone.
 All locally made …… art, crafts and clothing, lots of fresh fruit and vegetables, cheeses, breads, honey, seafood and more.
 It’s a great place for an early coffee and to buy the ingredients for a delicious picnic lunch.
 Listen to the buskers and people watch.
-And the best thing is, it is literally on our doorstep -in the Montgomery Carpark next to our Hostel!

-The stalls are set up in a central square around a cafe.
-There are fantastic regular stalls and some quirky seasonal stalls too.
+The stalls are set up along the Maitai River There are fantastic regular stalls and some quirky seasonal stalls too.

 For honest to goodness, down to earth, home grown, hand made, whole natural foods from the Nelson region.